renatogusani/iot-19411076/README.md

 7. Click the "Create" button to create the table.

 Your DynamoDB table is now set up and ready to be used.

+### Step 4: Configure the AWS IoT Rule

+Here are the step-by-step technical details for configuring the AWS IoT rule:

+Step 1: Log in to the AWS IoT Core console using your AWS account credentials.

+Step 2: Click on "Create a rule" on the left-hand side of the screen.

+Step 3: Enter a name for your rule in the "Rule name" field.

+Step 4: In the "Rule query statement" section, enter the topic that your Node-RED flow is publishing to.
+For example, if your flow is publishing to a topic called "sensors/temperature," enter that topic here.

+Step 5: In the "Set one or more actions" section, select "Send a message to a DynamoDB table" from the dropdown menu.

+Step 6: Choose the table that you created in step 3 from the "Choose a target DynamoDB table" dropdown menu.

+Step 7: In the "Configure payload" section, you can choose to use the entire message payload or select specific fields to be included in the DynamoDB item attributes.
+You can also set data types and transformations as needed.

+Step 8: Click on "Add action" to save the rule.

+Your AWS IoT rule is now configured to send messages from your Node-RED flow to the DynamoDB table you created in step 3.